pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system.md

 To connect your ticketing system to the pass Culture application, you need first:

-1. **To provide us with a booking and a cancelling URL** that we will request each time a beneficiary book/cancel a ticket for the event.
-You can find the process **[here](/docs/understanding-our-api/notification-system/setting-up-notifcations)**.
+1. **To provide us with a booking and a cancellation URL** that we will request each time a beneficiary book/cancel a ticket for the event.
+You can find the process **[here](/docs/understanding-our-api/messaging-system/setting-up-messaging)**.
-2. **To implement the notification authentication process** described **[here](/docs/understanding-our-api/notification-system/authenticating-our-notifications)** on your side.
+2. **To implement the message authentication process** described **[here](/docs/understanding-our-api/messaging-system/authenticating-our-messages)** on your side.

 ## Enable ticket booking for an event